Dental Implants – Derby, KS

 Benefits of Dental Implants

 As you contemplate how to replace your missing teeth, you may be looking at your options side-by-side.
 Determining which one offers the greatest advantages, you’ll find the benefits of dental implants far exceed those of dentures or dental bridges.
-Whether it is the lifespan of the prosthetics or the improved functionality, these permanent posts are capable of something that no other tooth replacement solution can do, which is restore an entire tooth’s structure.
+Whether it is the lifespan of the prosthetics or the improved functionality, these permanent posts are capable of something that no other tooth replacement solution can do, which is restore an entire tooth’s structure with exceptional security and stability.
+Dr. Clark would be happy to meet with you and further explain the many, many ways dental implants can enhance your life!

 Who Dental Implants Can Help